steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 - Long name: **`--flavor`**
 - Short name: **`-f`**
 - Type: enumeration
 - Description: Sets the [slugification](./Glossary.md#slugification) algorithm used to convert headings to link destinations.
 This affects in-document links both in the body and in the table of contents of the document.
-Dependency: If the value of the `--toc-threshold, -t` option `> 0`, then this `--flavor, -f` option is required, to inform the flavor of TOC link destinations.
+  - Dependency: If the value of the `--toc-threshold, -t` option `> 0`, then this `--flavor, -f` option is required, to inform the flavor of TOC link destinations.
+  - Dependency: If a value is provided for the `--heading-numbers, -h` option, then this `--flavor, -f` option is required, to inform the flavor of link destinations targeting any renumbered headings.
 - Values:
   - `Common` - Use a common slugification algorithm that works on multiple platforms including GitHub and VS Code Markdown preview.
   - `Azure` - Use a slugification algorithm that works in Azure DevOps Wiki.